GigFlorida/GigFlorida/GigFloridaMicroFinanceMicroCredit.md

 A goal is to ensure the partners are moving their clients out of poverty and to foster good practices for measuring the progress of the individuals' movement across poverty lines.
 MFIs must show results, yet many do not have the tools to evaluate how well they are fulfilling their mission of reducing poverty, reaching people excluded from financial services, empowering women, or promoting community solidarity.
 That´s why they should also equip Micro(μ)Finance institutions with tools to measure their clients’ progress out of poverty.
 Built on the learnings of previous efforts in the Micro(μ)Finance industry they can develop the operational methods in reaching the clients.
 Innovative financing solutions and strategies to expand the capacity and efficiency of the MFIs provide a direct impact on the lives of the financially disadvantaged and advance the Micro(μ)Finance industry as it moves toward even higher standards in terms of anti-poverty impact and financial performance.

-### μCredit™|MicroCredit™ and μFinance™|MicroFinance™ products:
+## μCredit™|MicroCredit™ and μFinance™|MicroFinance™ Products: we will do the math to find competitive percentages and/or pricing.
 ---
 Offering financial services to the homeless, vagrant, the financially disadvantaged, and down-trotted, the financially uneducated and fiscally unwise, people in financial development, for the successes of their households, businesses, neighborhoods...
 This is an expensive business...

-The cost is one of the biggest reasons why traditional banks do not make small loans, the resources required for a 50$ loan are the same as for a 1000$ loan.
+The cost is one of the biggest reasons why traditional banks do not make small loans, the resources, costs, and/or time required for just a 50$ loan are the same resources, costs, and/or time as for a 1000$ loan.

 GigFlorida μCredit™|MicroCredit™ and μFinance™|MicroFinance™, also has the personnel and administration costs.
 Field staff managers must perform household and business surveys before entering a household or business, conduct interviews with potential borrowers, in a lot of individual cases, we have to educate the borrowers in credit discipline, travel to the households and businesses every week to collect interest, and distribute loans and control that the loans are being used for the given purpose.